Cloud-Foundations/Dominator/cmd/installer/README.md

 storage devices.
 It also provides various utilities required for partitioning, encrypting and formatting storage devices.

+If the `-driveSelector` option is given then the specified programme is run to select the drives that should be configured.
+The list of discovered, usable drives is provided as command-line arguments.
+The list of selected drives must be written to the standard output, one per line.

 The storage devices are erased (either with `blkdiscard` or by writing 1 MiB of zeros at the beginning) and then partitioned.
 Except for the partition which will contain the new root file-system, they are by default encrypted.